 You might decide to join a club and take part more regularly, compete in local competitions, or progress to a national or even international level through Archery GB’s talent pathway structure.

 Archery is a highly accessible sport and para archery was one of the original Paralympic sports.
 Para archery is one of the sports with the most similarity to its able-bodied counterpart and para archers can compete in both the Olympics and Paralympics as long as they meet the qualification criteria.
 Para archers may use their assistive devices to level the playing field against their able bodied competitors.

 Para archery consists of competition categories for archers with certain classifications: W1, compound open and recurve open.

 Disabled archers may use assistive devices in their archery, including draw or release aids, mouth tabs and wheelchairs, to level the playing field.
 Classified athletes may also compete with able bodied athletes in target archery events using their assistive devices.

-Visually impaired archers are split into two categories depending on the severity of their impairment, and less impaired athletes must wear blindfolds during competitions.
+Visually impaired archers are split into two categories depending on the severity of their impairment.
+Archers in the VI1 category, and some less impaired athletes, wear blindfolds during competitions.
 Visually impaired athletes shoot over a distance of 30 metres using tactile sights to aim and can have an assistant to help with loading arrows and scoring.

 Archers must be classified to be eligible to enter any of these categories.
 Classification helps to define whether an archer can use an assistive device and groups athletes by the severity of their impairment to ensure fairness in the competition.